 We hold writing workshops and a visiting poet series, and we publish a journal of participants' writing.
 Join us!
 Bring a notebook, writing utensil, and a willingness to be surprised by the immensity inside a small poem and inside yourself.

-Benjamin Bagocius, PhD, is founder and director of the Institute for Spiritual Poetry.
-He facilitates the poetry-writing workshop Soul Forte: A Gathering to Write (formerly under the name Soul Salon) and edits Soul Forte: A Journal for Spiritual Writing.
-We also invite guest facilitators, such as authors and professors Dr. Fleda Brown and Dr. Lina Rodriguez, professor and performer Dr. Carl DuPont, poet-playwright Irene Loy, and poet, editor, and consultant Tanja Kummerfeld.
+Benjamin Bagocius, PhD, is founding director of the Institute for Spiritual Poetry.
+He facilitates writing workshops called Soul Forte: A Gathering to Write and Talk (formerly under the name Soul Salon).
+Ben also serves as editor-in-chief of Soul Forte: A Journal for Spiritual Writing.
+The Institute also invites guest facilitators, such as authors and professors Dr. Fleda Brown, Dr. Lina Rodriguez, and Dr. Becky Thompson; professor and performer Dr. Carl DuPont; poet-playwright Irene Loy; poet Tony Bates; and poet, editor, and consultant Tanja Kummerfeld.

 We are an eclectic group of seekers and sometimes, for a moment or two, finders.
 We are heteros and queer folks, witches and pastors, mischievous saints and delicious sinners spanning ages, regions, races, and creeds.
 We gather on Zoom, which makes it possible for participants to convene from far and wide, from Massachusetts to Germany and Italy, California, and Minnesota.
 Some of us have turned to poetry for spiritual companioning for years.
 Others are newer to poetry.
 All of us are exactly and clunkily who and where we need to be.
 Join us.